-The system integrator delivered all TSA functionality in FY 2020, and TSA went live on the solution in Q1 FY 2021.
-In Q3 FY 2021, the solution was moved to a cloud environment.
-USCG successfully transitioned to the solution in Q1 FY 2022.
 In December 2021, DHS provided GAO notice of USCG's completed transition to the new financial system and requested GAO update the status of FM 6 to "Fully Addressed."
-In July 2022, GAO stated that they are waiting on the FY 2022 USCG audit report and results from the full operating capability assessment before making a decision on whether to change the status of this outcome.
-While DHS earned an unmodified (or "clean") financial statement audit opinion in FY 2022, Full Operational Capability (FOC) has not yet been declared due to certain lingering system issues.
+In July 2022, GAO stated that they are waiting on the FY 2022 USCG audit report and results from the full operating capability assessment before deciding to change the status of this outcome.
+At the end of FY 2022, DHS (including USCG) achieved an unmodified (clean) financial statement audit opinion.
+However, due to functionality gaps the FSM Trio Program was unable to declare that it had reached Full Operational Capability (FOC).
+A deliberate process to identify and resolve system and functionality weaknesses is in progress.
+The financial systems modernization program management office has contracted an independent study and based on the report, we are taking remediation steps to address the identified issues.
+We have targeted to complete Follow-on Test & Evaluation (FOT&E) and declare FOC by August 2025.
 Outcome 6 will be fully addressed when we achieve FOC.